 Welcome to the Royal Conservatoire of Scotland’s online audition/application process.
 In order to be considered for a place at the RCS, applicants must have already applied on UCAS Conservatoires.

-For 2021/22 entry, all of our programmes require the submission of video auditions or supplementary materials in lieu of live auditions.
+For 2022/23 entry, many of our programmes require the submission of video auditions or supplementary materials.
 You will be able to do submit these using the Acceptd platform.
 Please check our course pages on our website www.rcs.ac.uk for programme specific information.

 Example uses of the Acceptd platform can be found below:

 - Submit an audition recording to accompany an UCAS Conservatoires application.